 Streetworkers are on the frontlines, attending events at Rec Centers and other areas that attract young people, being present at school openings and closings, and presenting a familiar, trustworthy, and appropriate face to the at-risk people in our communities.

 Our nonviolence trainers provide over 8,000 hours of training each year to schools, companies, and

 Streetworkers from the Institute spend one-to-one time with the most at-risk young people from Providence and Pawtucket, working to understand the challenges they face and to connect them with resources and opportunities that can lead to nonviolent choices.

 They become trusted friends and partners and are passionate about giving young people employment and education resources that help them to become more healthy & productive.

 Our Streetworker Team mediates potential conflicts between rival gangs to interrupt the cycle of retaliation that can often lead to more violence.
 Through strong relationships and an understanding of gang dynamics, our team has brought people to shared tables to work through conflict using nonviolence principles and practices.

-Our model works- violence on our city's streets has been significantly reduced since the Institute's founding in the summer of 2000.
+Our model works- violence on our city's streets has significantly reduced since the Institute's founding in the summer of 2000.